Linc's

-Linc's is an American comedy-drama television series created by Tim Reid and Susan Fales-Hill.
+Linc's is an American comedy-drama sitcom created by Tim Reid and Susan Fales-Hill.
 The series starred Steven Williams, Pam Grier and Golden Brooks, and was set in a bar in Washington, D.C.
 It aired on Showtime for two seasons from August 1998 to February 2000.
-After its cancellation, it was briefly syndicated on Showtime's former sister network BET.
+After its cancellation, it was briefly syndicated on Showtime's sister network BET.